-If you are figuring out how to get pregnant successfully, a home pregnancy test is a quick and easy way for a woman to find out if she might be having a baby.
+If you are figuring out how to get pregnant successfully, a home pregnancy test is a must.
 The do-it-yourself kits, which are sold over-the-counter at drug stores, grocery stores and discount stores, check a woman's urine and can detect a pregnancy in its early weeks not long after she misses her period.

 Home tests are marketed to women as a tool to use to see if they are pregnant, said Michele Helgeson, a certified nurse midwife and director of midwifery at Brigham and Women's Hospital in Boston.
 If they receive a positive result, it can be a springboard to seek out medical attention from their health provider for early prenatal care, she said.
 [Related: Early Signs of Pregnancy]

 An earlier diagnosis of a pregnancy can also provide health professionals with the opportunity to advise women about their pregnancy options and to discuss avoiding potentially harmful habits that can affect the developing fetus, such as smoking, drinking alcohol and using illegal drugs.

 Previously, pregnancy tests were only done by doctors and nurses, and they were more complicated and took longer to obtain results.
 They involved getting a woman's urine sample, injecting it into a rabbit, frog or female mouse, and then examining the animal's reproductive system to measure levels of human chorionic gonadotropin (hCG), a hormone found only in pregnant women.

 The first home pregnancy test kits were approved by the FDA and widely marketed in the United States in the late 1970s.
 The test consisted of purified water, a test tube containing sheep red blood cells and a medicine dropper.
 It also relied on getting a urine sample to test for hCG, and it took two hours to obtain the results.

 The benefits of a home test were that it protected a woman's privacy about her sexual activity.
 It also made it quicker and more convenient for a woman to figure out whether she might be pregnant early on in the process.